Foraging for Wild Ramps

-The rampant popularity of wild leeks among foodies in recent years has brought concern about over-harvesting in some regions, but the plant appears to be abundant in western New York.
-Nevertheless, we usually pick only the leaves and stems and try to leave the small white bulbs in the ground to grow again for another year.
+The rampant popularity of wild leeks among foodies in recent years has brought concern about over-harvesting in some regions.
+For this reason, we pick only the leaves and stems and leave the small white bulbs in the ground to grow again for another year.
 The broad, lily-like leaves are wonderful sautéed with a little olive oil or butter and salt and pepper, tossed in with scrambled eggs, or as a pizza topping.

 As demand at farmers’ markets and fancy restaurants for this sweet, delicate, garlicky-tasting green has grown, a few native plant purveyors, such as Prairie Moon Nursery, have begun offering seeds and bulb sets for sale.
 By most accounts the plant is a finicky germinator, which is probably why it has not been cultivated commercially.
 North Carolina State University has been researching ways to produce ramps efficiently and sustainably and offers a very thorough online information sheet about growing wild leeks.
 Like trillium, bloodroot, and other woodland ephemerals, ramps require rich, consistently moist but well-draining soil high in organic matter.
 Site them in a spot that gets dappled sunlight in the spring and full shade in warmer months.
 You may have to wait for up to three years for harvestable ramps, but they’re worth it!
 In the meantime, keep an eye out for them in farmers’ markets—or in your own neck of the woods.

 Read More > Eat Local: Spring Pasta with Ramp and Parsley Pesto<